kfodex01/dsi-coding-challenge/README.md

 Relevance (the `score` field) is a function of a minimum of one or a maximum of two factors:

-1. The search term's **similarity** to an actual city's name and
+1. The search term's **similarity** to an actual city's name (hint: how could you quantify this?) and
 2. Its location as determined by its **proximity** to the supplied `latitude` and `longitude` query params (if provided.)

 That's the definition.
 How you weight them and determine a scoring algorithm is up to you.
 Be prepared to explain it.
 Doesn't have to be super fancy :)

 Here's an example **which is just for guidance** since your algorithm will most certainly yield different `score`s.
 Let's say I'm looking for all cities with "des" in their name that are close to Chicago.
-Here's a sample result with a decent balance between proximity and similarity (or at least I think so... do better and explain your work!)
+Here's a sample result

 ```
 GET /cities?like=des&latitude=41.85003&longitude=-87.65005